Robert Habeck: Political positions

 We cannot rely on the Americans to always foot the bill for everything or to provide the necessary materials.
 That means that ramping up military production, the defense and armaments industries, and scenarios including for national defense — these all need to be reactivated again.

+In an interview in 2018 Habeck positioned himself against an ethnic notion of nationhood, which he differentiated from the notion of a "constitutive people".

+In November 2020, Habeck and fellow party members Konstantin von Notz and Irene Mihalic published an "11-point plan against Islamist terrorism".
+Among the proposals were more resources for the surveillance of individuals who had not committed crimes but police had identified as potential security threats (Gefährder), and the prohbition of certain Salafist groups.

+In 2021, Habeck warned against "accept[ing] the demands of identity politics uncritically".